Cite This Page

 - Estella comes to town dressed head to toe in fur, and Pip is totally entranced.
 If Estella told him to jump off a bridge, he would do it.
 If Estella told him to eat a lit firecracker, he would do it.

-She lays down the rules, explaining that they will ride in a carriage to her new home and that she will pay for everything: tea, horses, tips, manis/pedis—everything.
+- She lays down the rules: they'll ride in a carriage to her new home and she will pay for everything: tea, horses, tips, manis/pedis—everything.

-Pip kisses Estella hand, and then kisses her cheek.
-She is like a statue, and when he is finished, she goes back to business as usual.
+- Pip kisses Estella's hand, and then kisses her cheek.
+She's about as moved as a statue, and when he's finished, she goes back to business as usual.

-They get on the carriage and embark upon their journey to the right Richmond (Surrey).
-Estella tells Pip that Miss Havisham is paying a well-to-do, hoity toity friend to take care of Estella and to introduce her to "society."
+- They get on the carriage and embark upon their journey.
+Estella tells Pip that Miss Havisham is paying a rich friend to take care of Estella and to introduce her to "society."

-Estella tells Pip he is expected to come visit as often as is "proper."
+- Estella tells Pip he's expected to come visit as often as is "proper."
 "So, like, every hour, on the hour, right?" thinks Pip.

-Pip is heartbroken when he leaves her.
-He is even more heartbroken when he arrives home at the Pockets'.
+- Pip is heartbroken when he leaves her.
+He's even more heartbroken when he arrives home at the Pockets'.

-He sees Jane Pocket strolling around with her boyfriend, and he is totally jealous.
+- He sees Jane Pocket strolling around with her boyfriend, and he's totally jealous.

-When he enters the Pocket household, he finds Mrs. Pocket ranting about the fact that baby pocket has swallowed some needles.
-She has sent baby to bed as a remedy.
+- When he enters the Pocket household, he finds Mrs. Pocket ranting about the fact that baby Pocket has swallowed some needles.
+(So not safe or funny, you guys.)
+She's sent baby to bed as a remedy.